Aberdeen F.C.

 Aberdeen Football Club is a Scottish professional football club based in Aberdeen, Scotland.
 They compete in the and have never been relegated from the top division of the Scottish football league system since they were elected to the top flight in 1905.
 Aberdeen have won four Scottish league titles, eight Scottish Cups and six Scottish League Cups.
 They are also the only Scottish team to have won two European trophies, having won the European Cup Winners' Cup and the European Super Cup in 1983.

 Formed in 1903 as a result of the amalgamation of three clubs from Aberdeen, they rarely challenged for honours until the post-war decade, when they won each of the major Scottish trophies under manager Dave Halliday.
 This level of success was surpassed in the 1980s, when, under the management of Alex Ferguson, they won three league titles, four Scottish Cups and a Scottish League Cup, alongside the two European trophies.
 Aberdeen were the last club outside the Old Firm to win a league title, in 1984–85, and also the last Scottish team to win a European trophy.
-The team has enjoyed less success since this golden era, though a 19-year wait for a major trophy was ended by winning the 2013–14 Scottish League Cup, followed up by multiple second-place finishes behind Celtic in the league during the 2010s and the 2024–25 Scottish Cup, their first triumph in the competition in 35 years.
+They have enjoyed less success since this golden era, though in the 2010s, the club ended a 19-year wait for a major trophy by winning the 2013–14 Scottish League Cup; this was followed by four consecutive seasons of finishing second behind Celtic in the league.
+More triumph came in 2025 as they won the Scottish Cup for the first time in 35 years.

 Aberdeen have played at Pittodrie Stadium since their inception.
-The ground has a capacity of 19,274 as of the 2024/2025 season, and was the first all-seated and all-covered stadium in the United Kingdom.
+The ground has a capacity of 19,274, and was the first all-seated and all-covered stadium in the United Kingdom.
 Pittodrie was also the first football stadium to feature a dug-out, an invention of player and coach Donald Colman.

 The club's colours have been primarily red and white since 1939; before this, they played in black and gold vertical stripes.
 In modern times, Aberdeen have almost exclusively played with all-red strips with white detailing.
 Aberdeen attract support from the city and surrounding areas, as they have no geographically close rivals.
 Lacking a local competitor, Aberdeen have instead developed rivalries with more distant opponents such as Dundee United (collectively known as the "New Firm" in the 1980s) and Rangers.